SamuelScotts/fetterchain/README.md

 ## Issues

-One current issue with the project, is by not using a class constructor, the hash of each block will likely result different each time, depending on the order upon which the data is entered in to same.
+One current issue with the project is, by not using a class constructor, the hash of each block will likely result different each time, depending on the order upon which the data is entered in to same.
 To potentially rebuild block construction with better OOP principles.